-Align Technology offers two variations of their standard aligner program.
-They are the Invisalign Express® and Teen® systems.
+Align Technology, Inc. offers a couple of variations of their standard Invisalign® program.
+Two of these are the Express and Teen systems.

-Each of these options provides the dentist with more flexibility in accommodating the treatment needs of their patients.
+Each of these alternatives allows the dentist more flexibility in accommodating the unique treatment needs of a specific subgroup of patients.

-What kinds of cases can it be used treat?
+a) What kinds of cases can Express treat?

-Invisalign Express® is most suited for treating simple cases, such as small amounts of tooth crowding, minor tooth rotations, and small midline corrections (teeth aligned off-center).
+Invisalign® Express is most suited for treating relatively simple cases.
+This would include those involving minor tooth crowding or rotations, and small midline corrections (teeth aligned off-center).
 Some common applications include:

-- Treating minor alignment imperfections in front teeth.
+- Correcting minor alignment issues for front teeth.

 - Correcting relapse that has occurred following previous orthodontic treatment (like that caused by the patient not wearing their retainers).